 Properties of Obsidian

-Because the trace metal content in obsidian is source-specific, geochemists can also determine the origin of the obsidian in artifacts.
-Because these unique chemical “fingerprints” can “source” obsidian, archaeologists are able to reconstruct ancient trade systems.
-As an example, the obsidian in many Native American artifacts from southern Arizona was found to have originated in lava flows 1,000 miles to the south, in Jalisco, Mexico.
+Because the trace metal content in obsidian is source-specific, geochemists can also determine the origin of the obsidian in artifacts and ancient trade systems.
+An example is the obsidian in many Native American artifacts from southern Arizona was found to have originated in lava flows 1,000 miles to the south, in Jalisco, Mexico.

 The most culturally significant obsidian source in the United States is Yellowstone National Park’s famed Obsidian Cliff, a ridge that formed from a flow of viscous rhyolitic lava about 180,000 years ago.
 Native Americans first quarried obsidian from this site some 12,000 years ago.
 This obsidian was widely traded and has been found in cultural sites as distant as Ohio and eastern Canada.